The coronavirus pandemic seems to have flipped the world upside down, and employee benefits strategies need to flip with it.

 If you work at In-N-Out Burger you get a burger and order of fries, on the house, every single shift (along with industry-leading pay).
 Walmart offers its employees access to a college education for just $1 a day, subsidizing the cost of tuition, books, fees and all the other incidentals.

 In a world where competition for talent is high, employee benefits can help to elevate your organization above its competitors as an employer of choice.
-But while free access to music is tempting, things have changed in the first few months of 2020.
-The coronavirus pandemic seems to have flipped the world upside down, and employee benefits strategies need to flip with it.
+But while free access to music is tempting, things have changed since the start of COVID-19.
+The pandemic seems to have flipped the world upside down, and employee benefits strategies need to flip with it.

 Real time pay: the next employee benefit revolution